lsaffre/north/docs/babel.rst

   | Keyboard     | Clavier          | Accessories |  4.95 | 5  |
   +--------------+------------------+-------------+-------+----+

-If your application is being used both in Canada and the US, then your US customers don't want to have a "useless" column for the French designation of their products.
-With North you can simply set the :attr:`languages <north.Site.languages>` attribute to `["en"]` for US customers and to `['en','fr']` for Canadian customers.
+Now imagine that your :ref:`application <application>` is being used both in Canada and the US.
+Of course, your US customers don't want to have a "useless" column for the French designation of their products.
+With :ref:`north` you can simply set the :attr:`languages <north.Site.languages>` attribute to `["en"]` for US customers and to `['en','fr']` for Canadian customers.